MaikDulle/MaikDulle.github.io/_posts/2022-03-16-Website-automation-auto-clicker.md

 ## Note: Use at your own risk.
 Be ethical about usage.
 Further, I am not a professional programmer/developer.

-This little code only shows how easy you can automate navigation and clicks on website.
-While the code is running you can not use the computer because it would interfere with pyautogui.
+This little code only shows how easy you can automate navigation and clicks on websites.
+While the code is running, you can not use the computer because it would interfere with pyautogui.
 I used Jupyter Notebook to run the code.

 ![spongebob_gif_automation](/img/posts/Website automation/spongebob_gif_automation.gif)<!-- -->